 - 1. A review of an oral examination may be held between the student and the examiner on the student's or the examiner's initiative shortly after the announcement of the results of the examination. - 2.
 The lecturer should announce the date of a collective review in good time.
-The student may only request an individual review if he attended the collective review or if he was hindered from attending the collective review by circumstances beyond his control
+The student may only request an individual review if they attended the collective review or if they were hindered from attending the collective review by circumstances beyond their control.